-Annexure-III- Annual Report on CSR Activities for FY 2021-22: (Ref.: Board's Report, para 17)
+Annexure-III- Annual Report on CSR Activities for FY 2023-24: (Ref.: Board's Report, para 17) Annual Report on CSR Activities for FY 2023-24

-1. Brief outline on CSR Policy of the Company
+1. Brief outline on CSR Policy of the Company:

 The Corporate Social Responsibility (CSR) Committee has formulated and recommended to the Board, a Corporate Social Responsibility (CSR) Policy indicating the activities to be undertaken by the Company, which has been approved by the Board.
 Powerlinks has been actively working in the following thrust areas in CSR: